 A super easy orange habanero sauce that tastes delicious, the perfect hot sauce for everyone who loves a dipping sauce that works with chips, crisps and nachos.

-I love the smell of habanero peppers and I add habanero sauce to everything.
-If you also love habaneros and you want to start making your own habanero sauce, this is the recipe for you.
+I love the smell of habanero peppers, and I add habanero sauce to everything.
+If you also love habaneros, and you want to start making your own habanero sauce, this is the habanero hot sauce recipe for you.
 I know you can buy it in the store, but making your own sauce is super quick, easy and much cheaper.
 No, really, it works out so cheap.
 Plus, you can make it as sweet or spicy as you want without having to compromise.

 If you are a habanero lover, then read on!

 Making my own habanero sauce always terrified me!
 It seems too scary, especially because I had no idea how much habanero pepper to start with.
-But it's actually super easy.
-I mean all you need is a pan and a blender and a wooden spoon.
+The mighty habanero is one of the hottest peppers out there.
+But it's actually super easy, once you know how to "tame" your habanero hot sauce.
+I mean, all you need is a pan and a blender and a wooden spoon.

 How to make habanero sauce (step by step)

 As I mentioned, making habanero sauce is super easy.
 And you know I have a thing for spicy sauces and jams because I already made Thai sauce, sweet chilli jam and Jalapeno jelly.
 All of them are super delicious so I recommend you try them all.

 Right, habanero sauce.
 You will need habanero peppers, a yellow bell pepper, a carrot, water, orange juice, sugar and lime juice.

 Remove the stem and seeds from your bell pepper, then chop it.
 Remove the stem from your habanero and carefully chop it.
 You can leave the seeds, although note that they are spicy!
 I recommend using kitchen gloves when handling habanero.
 Whatever you do, don't touch your face after washing your hands thoroughly.
 Trust me on this one.